DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-9/beyond-equalization/_index.md

 # Exciter

-Also add harmonic distortion, but in a different way to distortion plugins.
+Also, add harmonic distortion, but in a different way to distortion plugins.
 Exciters typically target specific frequency ranges, not the whole signal, like a saturation or distortion plugin.

 - JS plugins
   - Exciter